JamesLavin/sync_repos/README.md

   }
 ```

-Each time `SyncRepos` runs, it displays command-line output and logs richer debugging information in a timestamped log file each time.
+Each time `SyncRepos` runs, it displays command-line output and logs richer debugging information in a timestamped log file.

 If you want to update *only* your Git repos (not updating Hex packages), you can do so by invoking either `./sync_repos --only-git` or the equivalent `./sync_repos -g`.